Indira2018/SaveEnvironment/README.md

 cost after function x to element 1 and function x to element 4: 2 + 5 = 7

-the player is competing with the algorithem (i wrote) which can produce a sum of 0 in the least cost
+the player is competing with the algorithem (i wrote) which can produce a sum of 0 in the least cost In order to win, the player must use the same energy points as the algorithm